2hamed/php-funtochat/README.md

 php-funtochat
 =============

-A free simple php chat script lincenced under the GNU Public License v3.
+A free simple php chat script lincenced under the GNU General Public License v3.

 This script is in its early development steps thus is not recommended to be used publicly.